-Boosted vs unvaxxed: how does Omicron infection risk compare?
+Boosted vs unvaxxed: How does Omicron infection risk compare?

 "The clearest trend we see now is that there's a lot more unvaccinated people ending up in hospital, compared to their proportion of the population."

-Of cases in Northern Region hospitals reported as at Saturday, around 18 per cent were unvaccinated or ineligible for the vaccine, compared with 18 per cent partially immunised, 39 per cent double-vaccinated, and 20 per cent boosted.
+Of cases in Northern Region hospitals reported as at Saturday, around 18.2 per cent were unvaccinated or uneligible, 2.4 per cent were partially immunised, 39.1 per cent were double-vaccinated and 20.2 per cent were boosted.
+The vaccination status of 20.1 per cent of the remaining cases was unknown.

 Also as at Saturday, 95.2 per cent of the eligible population over 12 had received at least two doses, 96.6 per cent had received a single jab and 72.3 per cent were boosted.